BeyondCombustion/Beginners-Start-Here/README.md

 # New Vapors Guide

-This project is for anyone new and wanting to get into vaping cannabis or dry herbs.
+## This project is not about nicotine or tobacco.

-#### This project is not about nicotine or tobacco.
+### This project is for anyone interested in vaping cannabis dry herbs or concentrates.

-## The Basics
+# The Basics

-### How do vaporizers work?
+## How do vaporizers work?

 Vaporizers work by *"cooking"* the cannabis rather than burning it, avoiding the production of smoke and its [acrid, toxic constituents](http://www.erowid.org/plants/cannabis/cannabis_info3.shtml).
 By heating the herb short of the temperature of combustion, the THC and other cannabinoids are evaporated into a thin mist for inhalation, while the fibrous plant matter is merely browned.